SSH Secure Shell

 then C&CZ-signed ssh keys of science.ru.nl hosts will be automatically accepted.
 The change to the ‘config’ file ensures that

-ssh lilo7
+ssh lilo

-will match with lilo7.science.ru.nl and the line in known_hosts ensures that only for hostnames matching with *.science.ru.nl ssh will check whether the public key of the host is signed by C&CZ and if that is indeed the case will accept the host key.
+will match with lilo.science.ru.nl and the line in known_hosts ensures that only for hostnames matching with *.science.ru.nl ssh will check whether the public key of the host is signed by C&CZ and if that is indeed the case will accept the host key.
 If you do not want to change the config file then you will always have to use the fully qualified hostname lilo5.science.ru.nl.

 Ssh can be used for: